MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 ### Withholding changes for Arkansas

 > [!NOTE]
 > If you have employees set up to withhold Arkansas state tax, you need to be on version 18.5.1635 or later, for taxes to be correct for the year 2024.
 This change is for the Midrange Income look up part of the tax calculation.

->
-Standard Deduction Amount is $2,340 from $2,270 Personal Exemption remains at $29.00
+- Standard Deduction Amount is $2,340 from $2,270
+- Personal Exemption remains at $29.00

-Tax Type rates for Filing Status NA
+Tax Type rates for Filing Status NA:

 | If Over     | But Not Over     | Tax Amount     | Tax Rate     | On Excess Over     |
 |-------------|------------------|----------------|--------------|--------------------|